Discover where you should go for your perfect African safari

 Malawi’s Wildlife

-Poaching was once rife across Malawi, but conservation initiatives led by African Parks has relocated animals back into the country, including the famous Big Five.
-Majete Wildlife Reserve was African Parks’ flagship project in 2003 and the organisation has since gone on to introduce similar projects in many other African safari destinations, including Rwanda and Zambia.
+Poaching was once rife across Malawi, but conservation initiatives led by African Parks have relocated animals back into the country, including the famous Big Five.
+Majete Wildlife Reserve was African Parks’ flagship project in 2003, and the organization has since introduced similar projects in many other African safari destinations, including Rwanda and Zambia.

-Today, Malawi’s specialities include hippos, crocodiles, the endangered black rhino and lions, thanks to recent reintroduction programmes.
+Thanks to recent reintroduction programmes, Malawi’s specialties include hippos, crocodiles, the endangered black rhino, and lions.
 Birders will also love Malawi for the 400 species of feathery friends found here.

 Why we love it

 Likoma Island in Malawi is a hidden gem: a beach destination in a landlocked country.
-This is one of the most peaceful places to end your holiday, with calm, clear turquoise water and the most incredible food.
-The lovely people make you feel so welcome and exploring the amazing work shops of Katundu show you their incredible talent.
+It is one of the most peaceful places to end your vacation, with calm, clear turquoise water and incredible food.
+The lovely people make you feel so welcome, and exploring the excellent workshops of Katundu shows you their exceptional talent.

 Namibia Safaris